Jak X: Combat Racing: Plot

 As the final race approaches, GT Blitz enters as a mystery racer for Mizo's team.
 Keira finally jumps into the race as well.
 Jak completes and wins the Kras City Grand Championship.
 Blitz angrily storms over to Rayn claiming she cheated before revealing himself to be Mizo.
 After being subsequently exposed by Pecker, Mizo then steals the antidote and drives off with Jak in pursuit.
 Jak manages to damage Mizo's car enough that he ends up in a fiery crash.
 As Jak retrieves the antidote, Mizo mentions his father's "sick" love of racing and how his father's neglect to his family in the name of the sport caused his family to strive to own all of it, to the point that Mizo murdered his father.
 Mizo taunts the indifferent Jak before his car explodes, killing him.

 Jak and the team celebrate with drinks at a bar where Samos commends Keira's driving.
 Rayn bids the team farewell, but leaves behind a figment of Krew's video diary revealing Rayn's complicity: she knew about the poison and orchestrated events to secure her family’s dominance in Kras’s criminal underworld, ensuring her own safety.
 In a phone call, Rayn spares Jak and his friends, acknowledging their bond but hinting at future distance.
 Choosing not to pursue her, Jak and the team continue to celebrate, and Jak and Keira finally share a kiss at Daxter's encouragement to which he remarks, "Now that's what I call a photo finish!"

 Development

 Naughty Dog selected Jak X: Combat Racing as their next project whilst three fourths of the way through the development of Jak 3.
 The company wanted to expand on the vehicle aspects of Jak 3.
+Bob Rafei was the game's art director, splitting his time with pre-production on Uncharted: Drake's Fortune (2007).